mbaumer/us_hep_funding/docs/_states/MA.md

 [MA-01](#MA-01)  [MA-02](#MA-02)  [MA-03](#MA-03)  [MA-04](#MA-04)  [MA-05](#MA-05)  [MA-06](#MA-06)  [MA-07](#MA-07)  [MA-08](#MA-08)  [MA-09](#MA-09)

 # MA -- Sen. Edward Markey (D) and  Sen. Elizabeth Warren (D)
+## Committees
+Edward Markey is the #6 Democrat on the Senate Committee on Commerce, Science, and Transportation

+Elizabeth Warren is not on any of our key committees

 ## HEP Grants
 ```
 In the past 5 years, this state has received: